MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 * Setup your Environment (Toolchain, flashing tool, hardware setup).
 * Request a 30 days :ref:`Evaluation License <sdk_eula>` and install an activation key.
-* Build the Executable.
-* Flash the board.
+* Build the Executable and Flash it on the board.

 .. _sdk_6_getting_started_rt1170_run_on_device_environment_setup: